saianirudh97/saianirudh97/README.md

 ---
 <h1 align="left">About me </h1>
-<bullet> I am masters student at University of Toronto.
+I am masters student at University of Toronto.

 <!---
 ---